 - someone likely to outlive you; many people appoint a successor to the executor in case the latter dies before the person who made the will.

-It’s also important that as the testator, you provide the executor with any information they may need in order to carry out their role after your death.
+It’s also important that as the testator, you provide the executor with any information they may need to carry out their role after your death.
 This might include internet or other security passwords, and details of medical, financial and insurance policies.

 The liability of an executor

-If there are problems with the administration of your estate such as inadequate insurance or a change in the status of items to be distributed from the estate, it’s important to understand that an executor may be held personally liable.
+If there are problems with the administration of your estates such as inadequate insurance or a change in the status of items to be distributed from the estate, it’s important to understand that an executor may be held personally liable.

 If a person such as a beneficiary is aggrieved by the executor’s neglect of their statutory duties, that person may apply to the court for orders against the executor.
 The court can make an order for damages, for example, or for the executor to pay interest on money they have been in control of, as well as the costs of the aggrieved person’s application.